Thailand recalled that foreign barbers are strictly prohibited to work in the country, as well as 26 other jobs.

 During his first mandate as Prime Minister, Phibun, or Marshal P., engaged in a Thai Cultural Revolution boasting nationalism inspired by Italian fascism.

 As part of his will to raise a Thai nation, he changed the name of the country from Siam to Thailand, encouraged the use of a standardized and common Thai language, and also issued a dozen cultural decrees on how to be a good Thai citizen.

 He supported economic nationalism and embraced anti-Chinese sentiments.

 40 jobs forbidden to foreigners in Thailand

-Nowadays, a total of 40 jobs or job categories are restricted to foreigners under this law, last modified in 2018.
+Nowadays, a total of 40 jobs or job categories are restricted for foreigners under this law last modified in 2018.

 And any service related to beauty – working in beauty salons, being a hairdresser or barber – is strictly prohibited to foreigners as well as 26 other jobs.

 Wood carving, making Thai dolls, Thai musical instruments or Buddha statues, cutting gems and precious stones, offering Thai massages, being a broker, being a secretary or working in legal services are all inaccessible to foreigners.

 Another list of 13 jobs is permitted for aliens under international agreements or cooperation sealed between Thailand and the worker’s country of origin.

-Conditioned to working agreements, foreigners in Thailand may be allowed to do agriculture work, masonry or carpentry.
+Conditioned to these working agreements, foreigners in Thailand may be allowed to do agriculture work, masonry or carpentry.
 One may also make knives, shoes, or pottery.